What is a Male STI test?

 Syphilis: This STI is caused by bacteria.
 It can cause serious problems if left untreated but can be cured with antibiotics.
 The most common symptoms include ulcers on the penis, rashes, white patches in the mouth, fever, tiredness, and headaches.

 HIV: Caused by a virus which damages the cells in your body, making it harder for you to fight off infections and diseases.
 If left untreated, HIV can lead to AIDS.
-There is no cure but there are treatments to stop symptoms, like PrEP.
-The virus can cause flu symptoms 2 to 6 weeks after infection but some people do not develop symptoms at the early stages, meaning they do not know they have it.
+There is no cure but there are treatments to stop symptoms which contain specific combinations of antiviral medication, slightly similar to PrEP.
+Please note PreP medication is not a treatment for HIV and is for pre-exposure prohylaxis only.
+HIV can cause flu symptoms 2 to 6 weeks after infection but some people do not develop symptoms at the early stages, meaning they do not know they have it.

 Genital herpes: Caused by a virus called herpes simplex and is very contagious.
 You can also catch cold sores on the lips, which can be transmitted to the genitals, if they come into contact.
 The virus stays in the body and sometimes you will get outbreaks.
 The most common symptoms of an outbreak are tingling and pain in the penis or testicles, pain when peeing, and small blisters around the penis.
 Antiviral medication and pain relief can be given to treat outbreaks.